 Anxiety can often stem from the unknown.
-However, by understanding anxiety and how it works, there are many things we can do to stay calm and prevent the spread of panic.
+However, by understanding anxiety and how it works, there are many things we can do to stay calm.

 A small amount of stress can be helpful

 Stress can trigger our ‘fight-or-flight’ survival response, which helps us act quickly when we’re feeling under pressure.
 But chronic stress – staying in this heightened state of stress for too long – can have a negative impact on our physical and mental wellbeing, and potentially lead to anxiety.